 Sledging paradise Zugspitze

-Germany’s highest ski resort now offers a fun alternative to the classic sport on the slopes: three toboggan slopes can be found on the snow-covered Zugspitze massif, ranging from child’s play to rather challenging, plus a family slope.
-There are no limits on the sledging fun thanks to convenient lift facilities.
+Germany’s highest ski resort now offers a fun alternative to the classic sport on the slopes: three tobogganing options for families and two more challenging toboggan runs can be found on the snow-covered Zugspitze massif.

 Equipment on hand

 The whole family can enjoy the sledging fun spontaneously on the Zugspitz Plateau even if they’ve left their sledges at home.
 The combi offer from the Zugspitze ski rental includes a zipfelbob or toboggan plus helmet for just 18,50 euros a day.
 The equipment can be rented from the wooden hut on the sun terrace in front of the Sonnalpin glacier restaurant.
 Warning: tubes of any kind are banned for safety reasons.

 Click here for a list of open lifts and toboggan runs.

 - Wooden toboggans can be rented on site or brought in the Cable car Zugspitze , Gletscherbahn cable car and cogwheel train.

 - For hygienic reasons, only Zipfelbobs (small sleds) are allowed in the chairlifts, no larg toboggans.
 Accordingly, the Sonnenkar and Wetterwandeck toboggan runs can only be used with Zipfelbobs (small sleds).

 - For families and guests with large toboggans there are three alternatives on the Zugspitz Plateau: